Security Council Briefing: Non-Proliferation

 Permanent Representative of the Kingdom of the Netherlands to the United Nations in New York

-- Second, on Iran’s ballistic missile programme and its role in the region.
+- Second, on our concerns about Iran’s ballistic missile programme and its role in the region;

 - And, third, on the implementation of resolution 2231.

 The JCPOA has been delivering on its objective, which is to prevent Iran from developing nuclear weapons, an obligation it also has under the Non-Proliferation Treaty.
-And it is based on solid verification.
+And the JCPOA is based on solid verification.

-It is in this light that we deeply regret the decision of the United States to withdraw from the agreement.
-We believe that this international agreement effectively blocks the route to an Iranian nuclear weapon.
+It is in this light that we reiterate our deep regret about the decision of the United States to withdraw from the agreement.
+We believe that the JCPOA effectively blocks the route to an Iranian nuclear weapon.
 It is better than any alternative.

-The Kingdom of the Netherlands will continue to play its part to ensure the full implementation of resolution 2231; nationally, as member of the European Union, and as Facilitator for resolution 2231 here in New York.
+The Kingdom of the Netherlands will continue to play its part to ensure the full implementation of resolution 2231; nationally, as member of the European Union, and this year as Facilitator for resolution 2231.

-In conclusion, the Kingdom of the Netherlands sees it as a clear priority that the JCPOA-participants, including Iran, and the international community remain committed to resolution 2231, including the JCPOA.
-Especially now that this agreement faces serious challenges.
+In conclusion, Mr. President, the Kingdom of the Netherlands sees it as a clear priority that the JCPOA participants, including Iran, and the international community remain committed to resolution 2231, including the JCPOA.
+Especially now that this agreement seems to be at a crossroads.